 Well, wonder no longer.
 We put together a color guide that’s not only medically accurate, but fun to look at.
 And even though there’s usually nothing to worry about, skip to the See a Doctor section if you’re concerned.

-Here’s your helpful color guide to vaginal discharge.
+Here’s your Pantone guide to vaginal discharge.

 Clear discharge, which can also be whitish in color, is usually normal.
 It may have an egg-white like consistency.
 It’s also the go-to discharge a healthy body expels to rebalance itself — because your vagina is an amazing, self-cleaning organ.